philskillz-coder/discord-py-paginator/README.md

 All config options can be found [here](https://github.com/philskillz-coder/discord-py-paginator/blob/main/discord/ext/paginator/paginator.py#L13).

 ### An example with config
-By default this paginator will have ephemeral disabled, the instance though has ephemeral enabled.
+By default, this paginator will have ephemeral disabled, the instance though has ephemeral enabled.
 ````python
 from discord import Interaction, Embed
 from discord.ext.paginator import paginator